pbn107/praisen-ideation-spring-2025/amlie.md

 As an online shopper, I want to summarize Amazon reviews with one click so that I can make quick and informed buying decisions.

-As a mobile-first user, I want to view a clean summary instead of scrolling through long reviews so that I can browse more efficiently on my phone.
+As a user, I want to view a clean summary instead of scrolling through long reviews so that I can browse more efficiently on my laptop.

 As a tech-savvy consumer, I want to see common pros and cons so that I understand both strengths and weaknesses of a product.